 Property Lease in Thailand

-A more viable option for foreigners who want to have a legal and long-term interest in the property in Thailand is done through lease agreement.
+A more viable option for foreigners who want to have a legal and long-term interest in the property in Thailand is done through a lease agreement.
 As foreigners cannot claim ownership over land as freehold, the preferred method of acquiring land is through leasehold.
-Leasehold or the hire of property is a contract whereby the letter agrees with another person called the hirer, has the use or benefit of a property for a limited period of time, and the hirer agrees to pay the rent.
+A lease is a contract whereby the letter agrees with another person called the Lessee, has the use or benefit of a property for a limited period of time, and the Lessee agrees to pay the rent.

 Foreigners renting properties or in possession of a real estate property whether a land, land and house, condominium unit, or apartment are governed by lease or rental agreements under Thai law.

-Property rental and lease laws in Thailand states that any hire of immovable property exceeding three (3) years is not enforceable unless there is written evidence signed by the parties and registered with the Land Department.
-A short-term contract need not be registered but must be made in writing in order for the contract to be enforceable.
+Property rental and lease laws in Thailand state that any lease of an immovable property exceeding three (3) years is enforceable only for 3 years unless it is registered with the Land Department.
+A short-term contract greater than 3 years will not require registration but must be made in writing in order for the contract to be enforceable.

 Lease Term

-The lease term of a real properties in Thailand can either be fixed or periodic.
-A lease agreement will usually guarantee the initial 30-year lease term.
-A foreigner can safely acquire the right to use the land and register the right for a maximum of 30-year lease at the Land Department.
+The lease term of a real property in Thailand can either be fixed or periodic.
+A long-term lease agreement will usually guarantee max 30-year lease term.
+A foreigner can safely acquire the right to use the land and register the right for a maximum of a 30-year lease at the Land Department.

-Section 540 of the Civil and Commercial Code provides that the duration of a hire of immovable property cannot exceed thirty (30) years.
+Section 540 of the Civil and Commercial Code provides that the duration of a Lease cannot exceed thirty (30) years.
 If it is made for a longer period, such a period is to be reduced to thirty (30) years.
-However, the 30-year period may be renewed, but the renewal must be made prior to the expiration of the lease term.
+However, the 30-year period may be renewed, but the renewal must be made prior to or at the expiration of the lease term and re-register at the land office.

 Renewal of Lease